ElektraInitiative/libelektra/doc/help/kdb-record.md

 If no session name is provided, the active session will be used.

 A notable exception is the `start` command.
-If no session name is provided, it will create a random name.
+If no session name is provided, it will create a session with a random name.

 ## COMMANDS